Datawheel/canon/packages/cms/README.md

 ```

 You are then welcome, in the `myModalSlug` section, to make use of `idForMyModal` and trust that it will be set when the modal opens.

 ---

+## Authentication

+Canon CMS makes use of the [User Management](https://github.com/Datawheel/canon#user-management) from Canon Core.
+If `CANON_LOGINS` is set to true, the CMS will require a user of `role` of `1` or higher to access the CMS.

+The CMS also exports the `user` object and a `userRole` boolean for the currently logged in user in the Locked Attributes Generator for every profile.
+You can make use of these variables to hide, show, or limit information based on the role of the currently logged in user.

+**Note:** If you create new variables from the user data (e.g., `const isPro = role >= 1`), these operations **must** be performed in materializers to have any effect.

+---